Teaching Text-to-Image Models to Communicate in Dialog: Further Analysis

 \subsection{Case Study}

-To further investigate the quality of images generated by models after fine-tuning according to our proposed method, we show two examples on the PhotoChat test data in Table~\ref{case study}.
-The given context of the first one is about “bread”, and the second one is about “butterfly”.
-As we can see, both UniDiffuser and U-Vit-Small(Deep) after fine-tuning can generate a realistic high-resolution image which is coherent to the background.
-The high-quality generated images are comparable to those real-world ground truths, which demonstrates the practicability of our method.
-In addition, the images generated by UniDiffuser are more lively than the images generated by U-ViT-Small(Deep).
+To further investigate the quality of images generated by models after fine-tuning according to our proposed method, we show an example on the PhotoChat test dataset in Table~\ref{case}.
+The given context is about `Uncle Alessandro'.
+As we can see, UniDiffuser-v1 after fine-tuning can generate a realistic high-resolution image containing clear human face which is coherent to the background, forming a striking contrast with the strange image generated by it without any training.
+The high-quality generated image is comparable to that real-world ground truth, which demonstrates the practicability of our method.
+More qualitative examples can be found in Appendix~\ref{appendix2}.